 Ladybird Books has brought out a range of books for grown-ups, and they’re hilarious.
 They feature original Ladybird artwork, but with brand new, very funny text.
 ‘How It Works: The Dad’ is an obvious choice, but there are also books for The Husband, The Dog, The Shed, The Mid-Life Crisis and The Hangover.
 Take your pick.

 If he’s green fingered or even just starting out in the world of gardening, give him something unusual to grow, like chilli peppers or funky veg.
 Both of these are available as handy all-in-one kits with seeds, pots and care instructions.
-Orange carrots are so out, darling.
-2016 demands purple.
+There is even purple carrots now.
+How fancy.

 Teachers often find themselves inundated with many gifts all at once.
 Which of course, is lovely.
 But you can guarantee they don’t need any more mugs, candles or homemade cookies this year.
 Here are some alternatives.

 A standard notepad or pencils might be a little bit on the dull side, but if you can get something personalised: perfect.
 This ‘apple a day’ personalisable notepad is really cute and beats giving a real apple, which they probably won’t want after it’s been in your child’s schoolbag all day.

 What better way to remember their year teaching your child’s class than with a nice photograph of everyone, or at least a little group of friends?
 Take it, frame it, and if you want it to be really special, get a personalised frame.
 It’s the little touches that make a great gift.

 There are certain phrases that teachers find themselves saying a lot.
 ‘Let’s use our indoor voices’.
 ‘This is not a beauty parlour’.
 ‘Please put your pants back on’.
 Etcetera.
 If your child’s teacher has a funny or common go-to, phrase, have it made into a poster and they will never have to say it again.